Nera26/pokerhub/docs/runbooks/load-testing.md

 Each metric has an associated `thresholds` array.
 Any entry with `"ok": false` indicates a failure and the CI gate will exit non‑zero.

+### Alerting on soak regressions

+The CI soak workflows include an `Analyze soak trends` step that compares the latest metrics against historical baselines.
+When this analysis fails, a GitHub issue is automatically opened from `metrics/baseline.json` using `peter-evans/create-issue-from-file` to surface the regression.